Chair of Judges

 Sarah interest in wine began at Oxford University developing a competitive passion for blind tasting as a members of the Oxford Wine Circle.
 Sarah competed in multiple blind tasting matches internationally, and began to realise that a career in the wine trade might be possible.
 Sarah went on to completed vendage in Bordeaux in 2006 and Western Australia in 2007 returning to the UK for a sales and marketing role at an Independent Merchant in Guildford.
 Sarah then became a Wine Buyer at Amathus Drinks, an importer and wholesaler focused on the supplying the independent UK on trade.

-There she enrolled on the Master of Wines programme, completing it in 2015 also winning the Quinta do Noval award for her dissertation on the importance of reviews on sales of wine.
+There she enrolled on the Masters of Wine programme, completing it in 2015 also winning the Quinta do Noval award for her dissertation on the importance of reviews on sales of wine.

 Emma Jenkins MW